Coiin-Op/big_library_brain/README.md

 4. Files are organized into structured folders
 5. Recoll indexes the library
 6. Frontend retrieves + ranks results
 7. AI generates answers using real context

+arxiv_harvester.py <---------this is a script to go online and download scientific technical papers to go in the library